Christ Church Ground: Host ground for touring sides

+Venue for one-day cricket

-List A one-day cricket was first played at the Christ Church Ground in the 1981 NatWest Trophy, when Oxfordshire played Glamorgan.
-Their first-class opponents won the match by 8 wickets, with Malcolm Nash taking figures of 5 for 31.
+Beginning in 1963, a county List A one-day competition was established, and from 1964 the minor counties were given the opportunity to partake against the seventeen first-class counties.
+Oxfordshire had played their previous one-day matches at the Morris Motors Sports Ground in Cowley, but in the 1981 NatWest Trophy they played their first round fixture against Glamorgan at the Christ Church Ground; their first-class opponents won the match by 8 wickets, with Malcolm Nash taking figures of 5 for 31.
 A combined Minor Counties cricket team used the ground as their home venue for both of their home Group D matches in the 1987 Benson & Hedges Cup.
-Oxfordshire played three one-day matches there in the 1989, 1990 and 1992 NatWest Trophy's, before a hiatus of nine years where Oxfordshire played their home one-day matches at Kingston Blount in rural Oxfordshire.
+Oxfordshire played three one-day matches there in the 1989, 1990 and 1992 NatWest Trophy's, before a hiatus of nine years where they played their home one-day matches at Kingston Blount in rural Oxfordshire.
 Oxfordshire returned to play, to date, the last one-day match with List A status to be played at the ground in the 1st round of the 2002 Cheltenham & Gloucester Trophy against the Nottinghamshire Cricket Board, which was played late in the 2001 season; this final match saw the highest one-day score at the ground, an unbeaten 126 by Oxfordshire's Craig Haupt.
-Oxfordshire used the ground for minor counties fixtures throughout the 20th century, but ceased to use the ground at the beginning of the 21st century.
-In total Oxfordshire played 81 Minor Counties Championship and 16 MCCA Knockout Trophy matches at the ground.
+Oxfordshire used the ground for minor counties fixtures throughout the 20th century, but ceased to use it at the beginning of the 21st century.
+In total Oxfordshire played 81 Minor Counties Championship and 16 MCCA Knockout Trophy matches there.

-The ground was a venue for a group stage match in the 1993 Women's Cricket World Cup between Denmark women and Ireland women, which the Irish won by 70 runs; to date, this remains the only Women's One Day International to be played at the ground.
+The ground was a venue for a group stage match in the 1993 Women's Cricket World Cup between Denmark women and Ireland women, which the Irish won by 70 runs; to date, this remains the only Women's One Day International to be played there.